 If you want to try out the service without risk, pick up the 21-day free trial.

 StatusCake is another online service for monitoring internet service.
 This tool will check on the performance of a website and identify whether the problem is due to the internet service, a troubled hop on the route, the webserver, or services and applications that support the site.

-The service has 28 servers around the world, which lets you see the performance of your site when accessed from different locations.
 The server monitoring service is only available for Linux servers.
 The checks that the StatusCake service includes are Ping, HTTP, SSH, SMTP, and TCP.
 It will also monitor the DNS entries for your domain.
-You can see live feedback on performance in the dashboard and you can also get reports run on schedule and emailed to you.
+You can see live feedback on site performance issues in the dashboard and you can also get reports run on schedule and emailed to you.